London on a Budget: Money-Saving Tips for 2026

 Day 1: South Bank and the City

-Visit Tate Modern, walk across Millennium Bridge, and explore the South Bank.
-Eat lunch at Borough Market before finishing the day with a pub dinner near London Bridge.
+Visit Tate Modern, walk across Millennium Bridge, explore the South Bank, enjoy lunch at Borough Market, and finish with an affordable pub dinner.

 Day 2: Museums and the West End

-Spend the morning at the British Museum before exploring Trafalgar Square, Soho, Chinatown, and Covent Garden.
-Leather Lane Market is a good low-cost lunch option on weekdays.
+Spend the morning at the British Museum before walking through Covent Garden, Soho, Chinatown, and Trafalgar Square.

 Day 3: South Kensington and Hyde Park

-Visit the Natural History Museum or the Victoria and Albert Museum, then walk through Hyde Park and Kensington Gardens before exploring Notting Hill.
+Choose between the Natural History Museum or the Victoria and Albert Museum, then explore Hyde Park, Kensington Gardens, and Notting Hill.

 Money-Saving Tips for London

-• Eat lunch at markets and use supermarket meal deals.
+• Eat lunch at food markets and use supermarket meal deals.

 Frequently Asked Questions